Tannerguo/tannerguo.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 Headliner started sagging late 2023 due New Zealand's summer heat.
 The foam backing deteriorated which made the weaved fabric sag/leave the foam back.
-I replaced this with a foam backed suede liner and plan to add starlights to it next month.
+I replaced this with a foam backed suede liner and plan to add starlights to it next month. <br/> click title to view more photos
 <img src='/images/headliner12.jpg'>

 <br/>